How is the BSC different than a landlord?

 In the simplest structure, where a group of people own a house, revenues are primarily used to pay for utilities and maintenance, without the need to produce a profit.
 In the BSC, revenue is also used to reduce the rent of compensated managers, and pay the salaries of employees (the co-op's largest expense).

-When the primary goal is to provide and maintain housing, rather than generate profit, the savings are supposed to be passed on to members.
+When the primary goal is to provide and maintain housing, rather than generate profit, savings should be passed on to members.

 Democratic Member Control #

 Most tenants have no control over their landlords' operations.
 A small number of (usually non-profit) landlords have tenant advisory boards, or offer several tenants positions on the organization's board.
 In these cases, tenants usually are a minority on the governing body.

 Tenants may also unionize to gain more leverage in negotiating with the landlord for better conditions or lower rent, often by going on "rent strike" (collectively withholding their rent) until demands are met.